stuart-jjj/homeassistant-voltx-modbus/docs/Readme_modbus.md

-# Modbus TCP Implementation Guide
+# Modbus Implementation Notes

 ## Overview

-Notes on the direct Modbus TCP register map for the **Solplanet/Voltx ASW010K-SH** inverter with battery storage, discovered by scanning the device (slave ID 3) and cross-referenced against the official **AISWEI Modbus specification** (MB001_ASW GEN-Modbus-en_V2.1.5).
+For the curious... notes on the direct Modbus register map for the **Solplanet/Voltx ASW010K-SH** inverter with battery storage, discovered by scanning the device (slave ID 3) and cross-referenced against the **AISWEI Modbus specification** V2.1.5.

 **Address convention:**